-The aim of this WP is to identify the competencies required to practise these advanced roles.
-This will be done through a literature review of the tasks currently practised by TR that would fall under the “advanced roles” and identification of the relevant competencies identified in the literature.
+The aim of this WP was to identify the competencies required to practise these advanced roles.
+This was done through a literature review of the roles and tasks currently practised by TR that would fall under the “advanced roles” and identification of the relevant competencies identified in the literature.

-The impact of this WP is of ultimate importance since this aspect of the TR practice is not well defined yet across the EU.
+The impact of this WP was of ultimate importance since this aspect of the TR practice was not well defined across the EU prior to this study.
 It is however important to ensure that professionals executing these functions are competent to do so.

-This WP will inform the stakeholders and regulatory bodies with regard to the competencies recommended to practise advanced roles.
+This WP informs the stakeholders and regulatory bodies with regard to the competencies recommended to practise advanced roles.

 European Federation of Radiographer Societies – EFRS (EU)

 Publication of the results of the research on the competencies for advanced roles of the TR Publication of the recommendations regarding competencies for TR practising advanced roles.
-This publication will be based on the results of the literature review, the survey and the interviews.
+This publication were based on the results of the literature review, the survey and the interviews.

 It will have three forms: